ggoahead/bc7215-home/README.md

 ESPHome `climate` external_component wrapping [bitcode-tech/bc7215ac](https://github.com/bitcode-tech/bc7215ac)
 (Arduino/Stream-based library) for BC7215A universal IR AC control on ESP8266.

-## Why not timj-code/bc7215_ac_esphome

-That project is a genuine ESPHome climate component, but it's built on the ESP-IDF example from bc7215_ac_lib and is ESP32-only (confirmed by the author:
-"not a port of the Arduino code, but based on the official ESP-IDF example").
-ESP-IDF doesn't target ESP8266 at all (different SoC/toolchain), so there's no incremental path from that project to this hardware.
-It's also a ~5-week-old, single-maintainer, largely AI-generated project with an already-reported "unavailable/slow" issue — not something to build a "few years, no touch" device on regardless of platform.

 This component instead wraps bitcode-tech's own Arduino library, which has a Stream-based interface and an official ESP8266 + SoftwareSerial example (`ESP8266_AC_MQTT_HA.ino`).
 We keep the library and its wiring/pairing/EEPROM